mbilal85/Data-Analyses/Marketing Analytics - Predicting Customer Churn.md

 ###### Dropping unnecessary features
 ###### Some features such as 'Area_Code' and 'Phone' are not useful when it comes to predicting customer churn, and they need to be dropped prior to modeling.
-The easiest way to do so in Python is using the .drop() method of pandas DataFrames.
+The easiest way to do so in Python is using the .drop() method of pandas DataFrame.

 ```python